-There are a surprising number of ways available today to count vehicles, from manual counting to sophisticated computer vision.
+There are a surprising number of ways available today to count vehicles, from manual counting to the latest ai-powered computer vision.

 A simple but accurate method of traffic counting comprises people manually counting vehicles.